kitnil/awesome/README.md

 - [ruby-git](https://github.com/ruby-git/ruby-git) - Ruby/Git is a Ruby library that can be used to create, read and manipulate Git repositories by wrapping system calls to the git binary.
 - [minicron](https://github.com/jamesrwhite/minicron) - 👨🏻‍💻 Monitor your cron jobs
 - [gitlab-cli](https://github.com/drewblessing/gitlab-cli) - GitLab Command Line Tool - Interact with your GitLab server via the command line to manage snippets, projects and more.
-- [explore](https://github.com/github/explore) - Community-curated topic pages on GitHub
+- [explore](https://github.com/github/explore) - Community-curated topic and collection pages on GitHub
 - [transmission-rss](https://github.com/nning/transmission-rss) - Adds torrents from RSS feeds to Transmission web frontend
 - [msf-auxiliarys](https://github.com/r00t-3xp10it/msf-auxiliarys) - My collection of metasploit auxiliary post-modules
 - [logbook](https://github.com/ninrod/logbook) - :book: a programmer's logbook.